-UC’s internship program will allow interns to enjoy the benefits of a regular internship, earn academic credits, and expand your record of experience in your transcript.
-Its curricular internship program aims to develop interns their skillset and practice them in real-life applications.
+UC’s internship program will allow interns to enjoy the benefits of a regular internship, earn academic credits, and expand their record of experience in their transcript.
+Its curricular internship program aims to develop interns’ skills and practice them in real-life applications.
 Most internships will range from 8 to 12 hours per week in 14 to 15 weeks, but the schedule will vary per department and depend on the number of credit hours earned.

 With 100 years of co-op experience, UC boasts of its high-paying co-op programs.
 Together with more than 1,300 companies, they can employ more than 6,000 students annually.
 Students work for 40 hours per week per semester, alternating with a classroom semester.
 Working full-time enhances the student’s learning experience, gaining a real-life understanding of their chosen field.

 Berea College is a private institution where students can study for free.
 Berea offers programs centered on personal and academic development and envisions a world shaped by Christian values.

 Berea offers a handful of internship opportunities.
 While supporting the institution’s commitment to engage students in their professional goals, the Internship Program supports students in planning and participating in internships.
 Berea has a step-by-step internship process that will assist interns from planning to submission and, finally, getting the job.

 Berea recognizes the costs of doing an internship, so they want to ensure that interns can participate in one through their funding.
 Berea also encourages international experiences through the Center for International Education, provided the students qualify and have complied with the needed requirements.
 Check out their Office of Internships and Career Development for more opportunities and information.